rmetzler/bliki/wiki/dev/trackers-from-first-principles.md

 seems to rely heavily on DSCM tools (Git, Mercurial, Fossil) for resolving conflicts.

-The "work offline" aspect of a distributed tracker is less interesting in as much as task tracking is a communications tool.
+The “work offline” aspect of a distributed tracker is less interesting in as much as task tracking is a communications tool.
 Certain kinds of changes should be published and communicated as early as possible so as to avoid misunderstandings or duplicated work.

-Being able to separate the mechanism of how changes to tasks are recorded from the policy of which library of tasks is "canonical" is potentially useful as an editorial tool and for progressive publication to wider audiences as work progresses.
+Being able to separate the mechanism of how changes to tasks are recorded from the policy of which library of tasks is “canonical” is potentially useful as an editorial tool and for progressive publication to wider audiences as work progresses.